AG7GN/networking/hamwan-arden-home-README.md

 1. It's likely that when your ER-X router arrives, it'll have an older version of firmware.
 Using a PC with Internet access, visit the EdgeRouter [downloads](https://www.ui.com/download/edgemax) page.
 You'll see a lot of files on that page.
 We're interested in the most recent version for the `EdgeRouter ER-X/ER-X-SFP/EP-R6/ER-10X` models.
 As of this writing, the latest version is `v2.0.8-hotfix.1`.
 You may see more than one firmware file for the ER-X listed.
 Look for the most recent version.
 Click the corresponding download link and save it to your PC.
 Use this same PC to configure the ER-X in the following steps, or transfer the downloaded firmware file to the PC you'll be using in the following steps.

 1. You'll need to initially configure the ER-X in isolation from your home network - just the ER-X, a PC and an ethernet cable.
 	- [Watch this video](https://www.youtube.com/watch?v=aECPxlT6Qq4) for a good overview of how to connect your PC to the ER-X and how to use the "wizard" in the ER-X web interface to do the initial configuration.

 	__NOTE: *We'll be configuring the wizard differently than what is shown in the video!*__ Watch the video just to get a general idea of the steps.
 Don't execute the steps with the settings shown on the video on your own router.

 1. Connect your PC to the ER-X `eth0` port and assign your PC's ethernet port the static IP address (`192.168.1.2`) as shown in the video.

 	__NOTE__: The ER-X web interface uses pop up windows and your browser may be blocking those.
-If you find that certain screens are not what they shodEnable pop-ups in your browser while configuring the ER-X
+If you find that certain screens are not what they should be (missing buttons for example), enable pop-ups in your browser while configuring the ER-X.
 1. Log in to the ER-X web page at `192.168.1.1` as shown in the video.
 The default username and password are both `ubnt`.
 1. Let's see if we need to update the firmware on your ER-X.  In the upper left of the web page and to the right of the EdgeMax icon, it'll tell you the version.
 If the version shown is older than the version you downloaded in the first step, upgrade the firmware on your ER-X as follows: